awesto/django-shop/docs/sources/reference/product-models.rst

 we must give some hints.

 Each product also requires a method implemented as ``get_price(request)``.
-This must return the unit price using one of the available :ref:`reference/money-types`.
+This must return the unit price using one of the available :doc:`money-types`.

 Add multilingual support